-Tenable Identity Exposure's installation program installs the following components on three different machines:
+Tenable Identity Exposure's installation program installs the following components on different servers:

 - A Storage Manager (SM) to host all data based on MSSQL. - A Directory Listener (DL) to target audited domains. - A Security Engine Node (SEN) to perform security analysis and serve the user interface.